,

 According to solartubs.com, the method and material of the absorbing coating of the vacuum tubes have a major role in the tube's life expectancy.

 Evacuated tubes are not only replaced when they break but also when the vacuum inside the tube leaks.
-Most likely, leaks in the tube cannot be repaired, so the defective tube must be replaced with the new one.
-And that can happen anytime.
+Unfortunately, leaks in the tube cannot be repaired, so the defective tube must be replaced entirely, which can happen at any time.

 If the leak happens during the warranty period, the manufacturer will replace it.